Nitro4542/mc-mod-tools/README.md

 operating-system = Windows
 ```

-All explained:
+Options explained:
 `default-backup-path` is the path where all your backups will be stored.
 `minecraft-mod-folder` is the mods folder inside your .minecraft folder.
 Defaults to .minecraft/mods.
 `cache-folder` is the folder where all your mod packs will be cached.
 `operating-system` is your operating system.
-Set either to "Windows" or "Linux" (without quotation marks).
+Set it either to "Windows" or "Linux" (without the quotes).

-I would recommend that you configure everything to your needs.
+I would recommend that you configure everything to suit your needs.

+## How do I create mod packs for it?

+I'm going to make a tool for that.
+For now, you'll have to do it manually.

 ## File structure explained